Students should be aware of the following Virginia laws regarding alcohol:

 Persons who are 21 years of age may buy, drink, and possess beer, wine, and distilled spirits (hard liquor).
 The minimum penalty, if convicted of possession of alcohol under the age of 21, is a fine of at least $500 and/or performance of a minimum of 50 hours of community service and suspension of an individual’s driver’s license for at least six months.
 Constitutes a Class 1 Misdemeanor.*

 Serving Alcohol to Anyone under 21

-The penalty for providing, giving, or assisting in providing alcohol to persons under age 21 is mandatory suspension of an individual’s driver’s license for one year.
+The penalty for providing, giving, or assisting in providing alcohol to persons under age 21 is mandatory suspension of an individual’s driver’s license for up to one year.
 Penalties also may include a fine of up to $2,500 and up to one year in jail.